Rukuhia te ata o te whakairo

 According to an East Coast legend, the art of carving was discovered by Ruatepupuke, the grandson of the sea god Tangaroa.
 Ruatepupuke’s own grandson had an insatiable appetite for kai moana (seafood) and to meet his demands, Ruatepupuke fashioned a stone into an exquisite fishing lure which he named Te Whatukura-o-Tangaroa (the sacred stone of Tangaroa).

-Years later Ruatepupuke’s descendants brought these examples from the legendary homeland of Hawaiki to Aotearoa, where they served as models for Te Rāwheoro, the famous whare wānanga (school of learning) established by Hingaangaroa at Ūawa (Tolaga Bay).
+Many years later, Ruatepupuke’s descendants brought these examples from the legendary homeland of Hawaiki to Aotearoa, where they served as models for Te Rāwheoro, the famous whare wānanga (school of learning) established by Hingaangaroa at Ūawa (Tolaga Bay).
 Future students of the wānanga, such as Tūkākī and Iwirākau, spread the influence of this school throughout the East Coast and eventually beyond.

 The legend of Ruatepupuke establishes carving as a taonga tuku iho, a divine gift from the gods handed down from ancestors, and therefore an art form that requires ritual respect.
 It also indicates that the tradition of carving was established in Hawaiki and brought to New Zealand.
 Linguistically and technologically the cultures of the early Māori and of other eastern Polynesian societies such as Rarotonga, Tahiti, the Marquesas and Hawaii are closely related, so it is not surprising that there is a direct relationship between the carving found on these islands and those of the earliest phases of Māori art.
-Those early forms evolved as the first Māori became accustomed to their new islands, and an art emerged that reflected the flora, fauna and climate of Aotearoa.
+Those early forms evolved as the first Māori became accustomed to their new islands, and an art emerged that reflected the local flora, fauna and climate.

 The trees used to provide wood for whakairo (carving) represented Tāne, the god of the forest, and carving timber was sometimes referred to as the embodiment of Tāne.
 Special rituals were required to fell trees such as tōtara for carving.
 Once transformed into poupou (carved posts), the timbers took on the properties of the chiefs and other figures they represented.
 The pāua-shell used in the eyes of the figures came from the sea, the source of carving knowledge.
 The red ochre used to colour completed carvings was also worn as a personal decoration by high-born men and women, since red was the colour of high rank.